rubelchowdhury20/PIKTORML/session_3.md

 ##### Why don't we use Linear Regression to solve these classification problems?

-Let's say we have a data set which contains a list of customers and a label to determine if the customer had purchased certain product.
+Let's say we have a data set that contains a list of customers and a label to determine if the customer had purchased a certain product.
 In the data set, there are 20 customers.
 10 customers age between 10 to 19 who purchased, and 10 customers age between 20 to 29 who didn't purchase.
 "Purchased" is a binary label denoted by 0 and 1, where 0 denote "customer didn't make a purchase" and 1 denote "customer made a purchase".

-If we plot the graph for linear regression we will get the red line which best fits the model.
+If we plot the graph for linear regression we will get the red line that best fits the model.